Light-Bulb-Team/CodeSnip/README_en.md

   ```
 - Open a **Pull Request**.

-If you find a bug, feel free to report it through the **Issues** section.
+If you find a bug, feel free to report it through the **Issues** section!